PLauncher-Team/PLauncher/README.md

-# Plauncher
+# PLauncher
 ![Open Issues](https://img.shields.io/github/issues-raw/PLauncher-Team/PLauncher) ![Closed Issues](https://img.shields.io/github/issues-closed-raw/PLauncher-Team/PLauncher)

 <div align="center">
   <img src="PLauncher.png" width="600">
 </div>

-**Plauncher** is a modern, feature-rich Minecraft launcher designed to be fast, intuitive, and highly customizable.
+**PLauncher** is a modern, feature-rich Minecraft launcher designed to be fast, intuitive, and highly customizable.
 It supports official Mojang versions, mod loaders, skin management, localization, and much more — all in one lightweight application.
 Whether you're a casual player or a power user, Plauncher provides the tools you need to launch and manage your Minecraft experience with ease.